Management & Organizations

 To ensure a continued focus on shared goals and values, responsible decision-making, coordinated action and wise and sustainable resource use, organizations need individuals who have learned to lead and manage a wide variety of organizational activities.

 MORS graduates will be well-prepared to establish and lead organizations or organizational units; they will have further developed their abilities to empathize and to creatively conceive of productive approaches to dealing with challenges.
-Moreover, MORS students will learn about sustainability, as managers of all kinds of organizations need to understand sustainability challenges so that they can be prepared to lead their organizations in doing their part to achieve the UN’s Sustainable Development Goals.
+Moreover, MORS students will learn about sustainability, as managers of all kinds of organizations need to understand sustainability challenges so that they can be prepared to lead their organizations.

 1. In consultation with their academic adviser, a MORS major can self-define a bundle of five MORS electives that constitutes an intellectual identity in the Management & Organizations Major.

-2. Or, a MORS major can complete one of the four defined concentrations listed below.
+2. Or, a MORS major can complete one of the five defined concentrations listed below.

-In the spring of their sophomore year, all BSBA students will, in consultation with their advisers, select a major from among the Freeman College of Management departments and will complete the specific major requirements in addition to the Freeman College core curriculum requirements.
+No later than the beginning of the spring semester of their sophomore year, all BSBA students will, in consultation with their advisers, select a major from among the Freeman College of Management departments and will complete the specific major requirements in addition to the Freeman College core curriculum requirements.
 Transferring between majors within the Freeman College of Management is possible as long as the student will be able to meet all degree requirements of the new major and still graduate on schedule.

 Management & Organizations Requirements

-Beyond completion of the Freeman College core curriculum requirements, all MORS majors must complete the following set of eight courses:
+Beyond completion of the Freeman College core curriculum requirements, all MORS majors must complete the following courses:

 MORS Core Requirements